The Exponents: History

-1980s: Dance Exponents
+1980s: The Dance Exponents

 The group formed in 1981 after vocalist Jordan Luck and guitarist Brian Jones disbanded their first group, Basement, and relocated from the South Canterbury town of Timaru to Christchurch with their ex-Splash Alley friend, Steve "Fingers" Cowan.
 Searching for a drummer in Christchurch, the trio met David Gent (bass) and Michael "Harry" Harallambi (drums) from punk band Channel 4.
-Cowan moved from bass to keyboards and guitar and the five piece became the Dance Exponents.
+Cowan moved from guitar to keyboards and the five piece became the Dance Exponents.
 Their first gig was at the Hillsborough Tavern on Luck's 20th birthday and Cowan's 22nd – 15 October 1981.
 A residency at Christchurch's Aranui Tavern quickly earned them a strong live reputation, and on the recommendation of Jim Wilson they were signed by Mushroom Records by Mike Chunn in 1982.

 The band's debut single "Victoria", released in mid-1982 was a top ten hit and was the start of a run of successful songs by Luck.
 Steve Cowan left the group after the release of "Victoria" and was replaced by Martin Morris who only spent six months with the band and left before they began recording their debut album.
 Cowan died in 1986.

 With their popularity growing nationally from extensive touring, TVNZ recorded them live at Mainstreet cabaret in Auckland.
 The show was simulcast on television and FM radio and the companion album released in June 1983 called Live at Mainstreet saw six songs from the Dance Exponents on one side of the album with four songs from the Legionnaires on the other side.

 In December 1983 the group's debut album Prayers Be Answered was released.
 The album featured re-recordings of "Victoria", "Your Best Friend Loves Me Too", "Poland" and "All I Can Do" and two further singles, "Know Your Own Heart", and "I'll Say Goodbye (Even Though I'm Blue)".
 The album stayed in the NZ Album chart for nearly a year, selling double platinum in the process.

 Chris Sheehan joined the band on guitar in late 1983 and brought a new edge to the group, best heard on his first recording with them; the Julian Mendlesohn produced single "Sex & Agriculture".
 In late 1984 Harry left the group and moved to Auckland where he drummed for Grey Parade.
 He was replaced for a short while by Christchurch drummer Steve Birss, who played only a handful of shows.